StephanHoyer/mithril-isomorphic-example/README.md

 You can also use route resolver for this.
 We will add a third route that demonstrates this any time soon.

-### store

-The app sets up an REST-server for providing the data.
-For conveniance we set up a `store`-module that wraps the `m.request` and talks to the REST-API.
-Currently only GET-by-id is implemented on server side.
-There are already routes for the other actions.
-For more info on this refer to the backend section.

-The store supports four actions:

-* `store.load(type, id)` - fetches one model of given type by id - results in `GET`-request
-* `store.loadWhere(type, options)` - fetches a collection of models of given type - results in `GET`-request
-* `store.save(model)` - saves (creates/updates) a model - results in `POST/PUT`-request
-* `store.destroy(model)` - deletes a model - results in `DELETE`-request

-models should have a `type` property to use the correct route.

 ## backend

 ### REST-API

 The app contains a basic REST-API based on `express`.
-It talks to the backend version of the `store`.
-The API of the backend and frontend `store` should be identical at any time.

 The API is bound to the base route `api/v1/`.
-This can of cause be changed in the `server/web.js` (also change it on the client side in `store/client.js`).
-The routes of the models are related to the `type`-property of the models:
+This can of cause be changed in the `server/web.js` (also change it on the client side).
+It's currently just one possible route ('/dog/:id').
+In a real application you probably make a config variable with your API-base URL so you can change it in one point.

-e.
-G. `/api/v1/user/123` fetches and returns the user with `id = 123`.

-### store

-The server version of `store` has the same API as the client version.
-However, it requires resources to fetch from.
-These are defined in the `/server/resources.js`.
-Currently there is only one resource defined.
-For this resource currently only the `get-by-id` is defined.
-The resources should be an object where the keys refer to the appropriate `model.type`-property.

-In a real application you should add your ORM/ODM in this place.
-As you might spot the store requires promises in order to work.

 # conclusion

 This project should give you a basic idea how to build a isomorphic app with express and mithril.
 We try to extract as much as possible to modules but stopped at this point, since more abstraction would result in more complicated code.
 This project is there to be adapted to your special use case.
 The code-base is pretty small and hopefully understandable.

 Fell free to drop us a line in the gitter chat if you have any questions.